Addiction is the engagement with any substance, activity or experience to the extent that it causes harm to self or others.

 It is important to be aware of our ego self vices and to check them especially if we become addicted.
 Some addictions like drugs, alcohol, smoking, sex, sugar etc can lead to ill health, disease and life threatening disorders.

-You deserve a life free from addiction.
-You deserve to engage and embrace the power already within you to make healthy choices in your life.
+We deserve a life free from addiction.
+You deserve to engage and embrace the source power already within you to make healthy choices in your life.
 It is possible.

-Take the steps you need with self compassion, love and care.
+Do not give up.
+Take the steps you know you need, with self compassion, love and care to be free.
 You deserve it.
 I wish you a soulfull rich purpose driven abundant life.

-If you are interested in experiencing a change in your outlook, outcomes ot experiences and want to work with me as your coach using this tool as part of my system of cultivating EmotIonal Intelligence, check out my SMITT Emotional Mastery program here
+If you are interested in experiencing a change in your outlook, outcomes or experiences and want to work with me as your coach, check out my SMITT Emotional Mastery program here

 Access my free resources toolkit here